scolladon/sfdx-git-delta/README.md

 Use global variable when you need to easily switch sgd version (`vX.X.X` format) or channel (`stable`, `latest`, `latest-rc`) in your pipeline, without having to commit a new version of your pipeline.

-Exemple with [github action](https://docs.github.com/en/actions/learn-github-actions/variables#using-the-vars-context-to-access-configuration-variable-values), [create a variable](https://docs.github.com/en/actions/learn-github-actions/variables#creating-configuration-variables-for-a-repository) SGD_VERSION and use it in the plugin installation phase
+Example with [github action](https://docs.github.com/en/actions/learn-github-actions/variables#using-the-vars-context-to-access-configuration-variable-values), [create a variable](https://docs.github.com/en/actions/learn-github-actions/variables#creating-configuration-variables-for-a-repository) SGD_VERSION and use it in the plugin installation phase

 ```yaml
 - name: Install SGD